 When my son climbed aboard the school bus for his first day of freshman year of high school, I was overcome with emotions I didn’t expect.
 Somehow, in all the years of putting him on a bright yellow bus, it never occurred to me that the number of first days of school were limited.
-In the throes of first day of school chaos every year, it never seemed to dawn on me that, eventually, his first days of school, complete with the requisite pictures in front of our front door, would come to a close.
+In the throes of first day of school chaos every year, it never dawned on me that, eventually, his first days of school, complete with the requisite pictures in front of our front door, would come to a close.

 On that day a few years ago, I cried harder than I did on his first day of kindergarten.
-But, as I wiped my tears and set about occupying myself until my teens burst in the door with mountains of first week of school paperwork, I consoled myself with the fact that we were just at the beginning of high school.
+But I wiped my tears and set about occupying myself until my teens burst in the door with mountains of first week of school paperwork.
+I consoled myself with the fact that we were just at the beginning of high school.
 We had years of time in front of us, and I tried to give myself a pep talk about being present in the moment.
 Four years was a long time, I reminded myself.

 Yeah, that four years disintegrated in the blink of an eye.

 A few months ago, as we sat on the beach watching the sun melt into the water at the end of the day, my son looked over at me and said, “Mah, I have some news.
 I think I’ve found a college I really love.”
-At first, I was overjoyed; no one tells you how hard it is to motivate a teenager to do a thorough college search and the fact that he’d done any research at all was cause for celebration.
+At first, I was overjoyed.
+No one tells you how hard it is to motivate a teenager to do a thorough college search and the fact that he’d done any research at all was cause for celebration.

 But then I saw the look in his eyes, the look that seemed to say he knew he was about to say something that would break my heart.